Milwaukee County Courts

 I want to go to court.
 What do I need to do?

-The judges require parents seeking court intervention for a child ages 12-17 be referred to the FISS Program.
-Going to court is limited to those families who have gone through a FISS assessment and fully participated in the services offered by either the Bureau of Milwaukee Child Welfare - Safety Service, or the Department of Human Services - Delinquency and Court Service.
+The judges require parents seeking court intervention for a child ages 12-17 be referred to the MFIS Program.
+Going to court and filing a pro-se CHIPS/JIPS petition is limited to those families who have gone through a MFIS assessment and are assisted in filing by either the Bureau of Milwaukee Child Welfare - Safety Service, or the Department of Human Services - Delinquency and Court Service.

 Will this cost me anything?